-(b) The presumptions in paragraph (a) will not apply to an exempt fund manager which is connected to an offeror or the offeree company where the sole reason for that connection is that the fund manager controls#, is controlled by or is under the same control as a financial or other professional adviser (including a stockbroker) to the offeror or the offeree company.
+(c) An exempt fund manager or exempt principal trader which is connected for the sole reason that it controls#, is controlled by or is under the same control as a financial or other professional adviser (including a stockbroker) to the offeror or the offeree company will not be presumed to be acting in concert even after the commencement of the offer period or the identity of the offeror being publicly announced (as the case may be).
 (See Note 2 to the definitions of exempt fund manager and exempt principal trader.)